centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 Following the filtering, NAT is further deduplicated to remove exact and near-duplicates.
 For more on data cleaning, see the post processing section below.

-The sites which passed the quality filter were deduplicated pr. year.
-NAT consist of 865 billion tokens of which 134 (0.16%) billion were left after filtering and deduplication.
+The sites which passed the quality filter were deduplicated per year.
+NAT consist of 865 billion tokens of which 134 (15%) billion were left after filtering and deduplication.

 ## Datasheet